-- 9.137 Option A has a significant positive benefit to the social objective, which should be expected from developer contributions which would make development unacceptable without them.
-Subject to viability which is another decision-taking guide, there were other options for developer contributions supporting other objectives, by omission leading to significant negative effects on some objectives. - 9.138 Option B has significant negative effects on the social, health and transport objectives, as the absence of a policy would make development unacceptable. - 9.139 Through the local plan process, it has been decided to include a policy on developer contributions because, although the list of infrastructure for which developer contributions can be sought could be added to, there are more significant negatives which would make development unacceptable without a policy.
+9.137 9.136 Option A has a significant positive benefit to the social objective, which should be expected from developer contributions which would make development unacceptable without them.
+Subject to viability which is another decision-taking guide, there were other options for developer contributions supporting other objectives, by omission leading to significant negative effects on some objectives.

+9.138 Option B has significant negative effects on the social, health and transport objectives, as the absence of a policy would make development unacceptable.
+The policy has significant positive effects upon most objectives, including health, heritage, social, natural resources and flooding and transport as it will help to seek developer contributions to support these objectives.
+The policy has a negative effect upon the housing and economic structure objectives as it may potentially impact upon the viability of some schemes.
+The policy has been amended following representations by the Environment Agency, Sustrans and Historic